 5 Belief in God or belief in human beings?

-This aim of achieving a meaningful description that encompassed all experience was quite clearly defined in the different types of open and closed traditions as the choice of wisdom.
+This aim of achieving a meaningful description that encompassed all experience was quite clearly defined, in the different types of open and closed traditions, as the choice of wisdom.
 The traditions could not, however, agree on whether, in order to reach this goal, they ought to choose a belief in God or a belief in the possibility of exploring the Being (as they conceived it), i.e. inner science.
 They could only agree that outer science cannot lead to wisdom, to an understanding of creation.
 According to the choice they made, either the traditions were essentially monotheistic, or they were based on the possibility of developing consciousness through inner research, where belief was seen as necessary in relation only to human beings (see end of Section 2).

-The theories that proposed the development of consciousness - that is, pantheistic theories - presented inner science, as opposed to outer science, as the search for wisdom, and in so doing obscured the concept of science.
+The theories that proposed the development of consciousness - that is, the pantheistic theories - presented inner science, as opposed to outer science, as the search for wisdom, and in so doing obscured the concept of science.